Stakeholder analysis is something you should absolutely do. It’ll save you tons of pain and hassle along the road.

 Personally, I invest several days into digging deep and identifying every potential stakeholder.

-A stakeholder analysis isn’t just a task you do and then forget.
+Identifying stakeholders isn’t just a task you do and then forget.
 It’s more about being vigilant, like a hunter on the prawl.
 Just without the shooting, please …

 The way I do the analysis is by looking at processes, people and things.